shiwanshurahul/Netflix-React.js/README.md

 # Netflix-React.js
- Netflix clone Using Axios for data fetching and live display
+ Netflix clone Using React and Axios for live data fetching and display.
+ Used UseState hook to display custom options like popularMovies, topRatedMovies, genre on UI.